yu-mingyu/yu-mingyu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a first-year PhD student in the [Department of Mathematics](https://math.nd.edu/) at the University of Notre Dame.
+I am a second-year PhD student in the [Department of Mathematics](https://math.nd.edu/) at the University of Notre Dame.
 My main research interest is in nonlinear PDEs, particularly mathematical fluid dynamics, stochastic differential equations, and numerical analysis.
 My advisor is [Prof. Jiahong Wu](https://sites.nd.edu/jiahong-wu/).
+I did my undergrad in applied mathematics at UC Berkeley.

 **Email:** <myu4@nd.edu>
+**Office:** Hayes-Healy Center B26

 You may see more details about my research under the [research tab](/research/).